gem-pasteur/macsylib/README.md

 - The **end user**, who want to analyse it's data with the library
 - The **modeler**, who want to modelize new macromolecular systems
-- The **developer** who want to add or fix method in the macsylib code
+- The **developer** who want to add or fix methods in the macsylib code

 By default the installation is for the end user, if you are modeler or developper there is a specific pip target.